SH801/haselwimmer/TESTREADME.md

 - Sending to an external PC / tablet is via the InputStick Bluetooth-to-USB dongle: http://www.inputstick.com

-In the event of missing card information, the application uses a webservice to retrieve card information from a central database using the card's unique ID.
+In the event of missing card information, the application uses a web service to retrieve card information from a central database using the card's unique ID.

 The software has been specifically designed to read University of Cambridge